GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP02/README.md

 to the depth (especially for cases B and C).

-Dispersion also matters physically for this problem because the wave length is sufficiently short compared to the water depth.
+Dispersion also matters physically for this problem because the wave length is sufficiently short compared to the water depth (moreso for cases B and C).
 It causes the reflected wave to be delayed in the experimental data, as compared to the linear solution.
 This also causes differences between experiments and non-dispersive shallow water models.

 The [SWALS model](BP2_testcases.f90) is setup to take the numerical method as a commandline argument.
 This is used to test the linear shallow water solver (`linear`) as well as two